blueshark42/blueshark42/README.md

 My name is Roland, I'm a 17 year old student living in Slovakia!

+I work a lot, I also like to play a few games.
+Whether it's work or games, I play to win.
+Competition makes everything more fun. 😄

 **I'm currently studying:**
 - ⚛️ Quantum Computing
 - 🛡️ Cyber Security